 \section{Results in the case of a finite number of shape functions on the real axis}

-As shown in Section \ref{sec-limits}, all we need for calculating $\Prob(E_{\bn}(Z(\bt)) \mid Z(\bt) = \bz)$ is the exact asymptotic behaviour of $\Lambda(I_A^{(m)}(\bz))$.
-In particular, we have to analyze the behaviour of the intersection of two curves $K_{t_i,z_i+ \delta_i} \cap K_{t_j,z_j + \delta_j}$ for $|\delta_i|$, $|\delta_j|$ small.
-Explicit calculations turn out to be quite involved.
+As shown in Section \ref{sec-limits}, the calculation of $\Prob(E_{\bn}(Z(\bt)) \mid Z(\bt) = \bz)$ requires knowledge about the exact asymptotic behaviour of $\Lambda(I_A^{(m)}(\bz))$.
+In particular, the behaviour of the intersection of two curves $K_{t_i,z_i+ \delta_i} \cap K_{t_j,z_j + \delta_j}$ for small $|\delta_i|$ and $|\delta_j|$ needs to be analysed.
+Explicit calculations turn out to be quite laborious.
 Therefore, we restrict ourselves to the case $d=1$.
-Furthermore, the intersection depends on the derivative of the shape function.
 We calculate the asymptotics of $\Lambda(I_A^{(m)}(\bz))$ for $|A|=1$ (Proposition \ref{Kintens}), $|A|=2$ (Proposition \ref{intersectintens}) and $|A|\geq 3$ (Proposition \ref{3points}), see Figure \ref{fig:blurred_curves}.
 In the case $|A| \geq 3$, the rate of convergence of $\Lambda(I_A^{(m)})$ cannot be determined exactly.
 Nevertheless, the conditional probability of any scenario can be calculated (Theorem \ref{wellcalculatable}).
 All the proofs of this section are postponed to Section \ref{sec-calculate}.

 First we assume that $G$ is a finite space of functions $f: \R \to [0,\infty)$ such that the intersections

 are finite for all $c>0$, $t_0 \in \R$, $f \in G$.
 This implies that each set $I_A(\bz)$, $A \in \AA$, $|A| \geq 2$, $\bz > \mathbf{0}$, is finite.
 Without loss of generality, we assume that $\Prob_F(\{f\}) > 0$ for all $f \in G$.